locoslab/vue-typescript-jest/README.md

 ## Usage
 * Install: `npm install --save-dev vue-typescript-jest`
+* This package does not declare any dependencies: install the preferred versions of TypeScript, Jest, Vue.js, and vueify.
+Cf. [`package.json`](package.json) for the versions used during development.
 * Add the following snippet to `package.json` (adapting testRegex to your project layout)
 ```js
   "scripts": {